Working at the Burger Barn in Bishop, California has ushered me into political conversations at a higher rate than any other job in the past.

 The usefulness of pursuits in the mountains and on rock faces is that it teaches us how to go into the unknown.
 The usefulness of the unknown, of uncertainty, is that therein lies possibility.
 Everything may not be fine.
 But that’s okay.
 Tremendous suffering exists, so the question is how do we endure?
 We need to see each other and be there for each other.
 We need to acknowledge and accept that pain and hope can co-exist.
 That it is everything all at once.
 That there are many realities, and that our, individual reality needs to be constantly put to question and examine it.
 Through that we open up to possibility and open up to each other.
 We can open up to making this world more accepting, more loving.
 Going into the unknown means making yourself vulnerable and letting go.
 It means killing our egos.
-It means resisting individualism, it means not getting sucked into virtual reality, Instagram, Facebook, and not only focusing on our selfish outdoor pursuits, but creating a world where everyone can experience as much joy as we do when we go into the mountains.
+It means resisting individualism, it means not getting sucked into virtual reality, Instagram, Facebook, and not solely focusing on our selfish outdoor pursuits, but creating a world where everyone can experience as much joy as we do when we go into the mountains.

 Solnit writes, “When you recognize uncertainty, you recognize that you may be able to influence the outcomes – you alone or you in concert with a few dozen or several million others.”
 There is not certainty, but that is what is so inspiring.
 Nothing is certain, so anything is possible.
 That is enough for me to show up, act, and throw myself into uncomfortable situations, to be vulnerable, to face death, my biggest fear, because really, after looking at it, it is the one thing that keeps us all from realizing our fullest potential.
 We perceive risks that are not there.
 We are conditioned to think that by being vulnerable and putting ourselves out there something will kill us.
 We will die.
-But really, there is only radical love to embrace if we all let our guards down and join each other in solitary, communal, united action around the common goal of setting ourselves free.
+But really, there is only radical love to embrace if we all let our guards down and join each other in communal, united action around the common goal of setting ourselves free.
 Everything we do matters and creates an impact.
 Even our inaction creates an outcome.